Makówki: Preparation

+Significance in Hungary

+It is a common dish in Hungary and in some places a Christmas dish.
+The name comes from the cross between poppyseed(mák) and guba (milk-boiled, flavoured fried dough.
+The name is a consequence of the Bouba effect).
+There are other types of gubas, like gubakifli, a sweet Hungarian baguette.

 Significance in Silesia

 Silesian cuisine can be very conservative.
 The tradition of serving makówki/mohnkließla/mohnpielen is well maintained among Silesian peoples and it is difficult to imagine a Silesian Christmas without the dish.
 By the elders, it would be considered unorthodox to prepare it outside the Christmas—New Year period.
 Preparing makówki outside Silesia can be difficult due to the unavailability of finely ground poppy seed (a special mill is usually required).
 In the United States, canned poppy paste is sometimes commercially available and can be used.